camos-software/api-guidelines/graph/articles/collections.md

 ```

 2. The default behavior for structural collections is to include them in the response payload for their containing entity.
 If this was the behavior of `application` before, it must be preserved by **auto-expanding** the `keyCredentials` property now that it is a navigation property (because the default behavior for navigation properties is to **not** expand them).
-3. Structural collections are updated using `PATCH` requests to replace the entire contents of the collection.
-The new navigation property must preserve this behavior.
+3. Structural collections can be updated using a `PATCH` request to the containing entity to replace the entire contents of the collection.
+If the service supported such updates to the structural collection, then updates to the new navigation property must preserve this behavior.

 TODO implement this in webapi